Home » Blog » Literacy » 7 Ways to Make Phonics Fun

 Rainbow Spelling and more

 Repetition is helpful when it comes to children learning to spell and read.
 Rainbow spelling is a kid favorite option.
 Students choose a word and write it out with a red marker.
 Each time a letter is written, the sound is said aloud until the word is finished.
 Then the student chooses an orange marker and repeats this process over the red marker until all the colors of the rainbow have been used.
-Check out THIS POST for 16 more word work activity ideas… But don’t stop there!
+Check out this post: Word Work Activities, for 16 more word work activity ideas… But don’t stop there!
 Our Engaging Phonics Center Activities post digs into top resources to make phonics center prep easier than ever.

 More Phonics Resources